Brujitari/pokedex-advanced/README.md

 ## Pokédex mobile App
-Connected to the PokeAPI with axios created with React
+connected to the PokeAPI with axios created with React